avabear/xmr/README.md

 To move the cursor on regular keyboard
 Volume Up + W,A,S,D; this is to go up, left, down, and right respectively.
 Then, once the file has been edited, press
 Volume Down + X to "save and exit".
 Hit y to confirm the save, and then push enter!

 JESUS CHRIST!
 The file should be saved at this point!
 You should be ready to mine!

 #RUN THE MINER#
-Get on your terminal and find the miners file and you specific type of processor.
+Get on your terminal and find the miner build for your type of processor.
-86 for old stuff and 64 for new stuff.
+86 for old 32stuff and 64 for new stuff.
 My (oneplus one) phone uses a 32bit proc so I choose arm86!!

 Enter these commands to start mining...

 cd miners										(change dir to miners)

 cd android_arm86						(change dir to miner you need)

 ./xmrig											(runs the miner and ctrl-c stops it)